"Louisiana" (chrome yellow, oriental blue), 72x72 inches, 2011

 View of the FIAC

-At the entrance, rue de Rivoli, I was greeted by three nudes from Anthony Gormley.
+e entrance, rue de Rivoli, I was greeted by three nudes from Anthony Gormley.
 Tourists were making pictures of their wives next to the sculptures, accompanied by a few salacious remarks.
 The sculptures, isolated, are loosing their significance in this setting.
 The installation in New York City was powerful, giving a new dimension to the site.

-Methodically, I started from the bottom of the Tuileries, and was immediately surprised by the few works on display compared to the past years.
+was immediately surprised by the few works on display compared to the past years.
 "La Somme des Hypotheses", a work from Vincent Mauger, ecological, is pleasing to look at but brings little controversy.
 The biggest talk should be about the sculpture from Adrian Villar Rojas, an Argentinian sculptor well-received in Paris.
-A long round, plastery piece, ending in the artificial pond interrupts my walk.
-It represents the ruins left from a future civilization and brings a reflection about the end of humanity.
-The work is short lived and will be destroyed at the end of the exhibition.
-Not too cheery.

 photographs by the author